FAIRsharing/json-schema-tools/README.md

 ### Use-cases
 Merging is the logical extension of the comparison functions.
-It will help you **import properties** from one schema/network to another without manual processing.
+It will help you **import properties** from one schema/network to another without manual processing or references to external networks out of you control.
+<br/> Manual processing can be very easy if the schema you need to reuse is simple and do not have any reference.
+Just copy paste the schema file and its context files and change the schema identifier.
+If it does though, you will be required to either remove those references or copy all nested children and their context and change all identifiers and repeat for every property you want to import.
+<br/> You may want to let the code do that for you in that case.

 The way the merge is implemented relies on the output of the comparison.
 If two schemas are labelled with the same ontology identifier they can be merged.
 The algorithm will pull all fields from the second schema and recursively add them to the first if they are not already there (including the references and the context files).
+If will also change all names and identifiers as required.
 <br/> The most important consequence to that is the merge order will have a high impact on the final output: merging B into A or A into B will not generate
 the same result.

-If you are creating a network and wish to import some properties, you need to create the base schema () and add it to you network through a reference.
+If you are creating a network and wish to import a schema you need to create the base file but stripped of property fields and add it to your network through the corresponding reference.
  Identify the ontology term that this object will be labelled with (it need to be the same as the schema you want to import) and add it to the corresponding context file.
 When running the merge, the object, its references and their respective context files will be added to the output.
  <br/> Note: the input is never modified, a third network is created for you instead.

+ The combination of the comparison and merge functions make a very good tool to verify your output.
+Running a first comparison, merging and running secondary comparisons with the two input allows to verify that the integrity of the output and that it matches the desired result.

 ### Usage
 ...